lslezak/vscode-bug-id/README.md

 Or go to the Bugzilla preferences page, click your account name at the top of the page and select the "*Preferences*" option.
 Switch to the "*API KEYS*" tab and create a new API key.
-Then go to the extension settings (see below) and paste the created API key to the appropriate Bugzilla system setting.
+Then open the command palette (`Ctrl+Shift+P`) and select the "*"Bug ID: Manage API tokens*" command.
+Then select the appropriate Bugzilla instance in the list and enter the API key.

 ### SUSE Jira